-“No, Anastasia!”
-He snaps, then softens.
+“No, Anastasia!” he snaps, then softens.
 “Frightened, but not killed.”
 I breathe a sigh of relief.
 Although I would truly kill David right now on sight, I just can’t wrap my mind around my beautiful Christian taking someone’s life.
 How backwards is that?

 “What else did you find out?”
 I ask him.

-“That the incident took place at Madison Ranch.”
-He says, watching me closely.
+“That the incident took place at Madison Ranch,” he says, watching me closely.
 I slam my hand on the table.

 “I knew it!
 I fucking knew it!”
 I say, angrily.
 He waits for me to speak.
 “Carly Madison—Cody’s little pet!
 She’s the only one who talked to me.
 She called me a lying bitch and let me know that they were going to punish me.
 She slapped me before they beat the hell out of me.
 I couldn’t see her face, but I recognized her voice.
 I knew she was there… so that meant that Cody was there, not that I had any doubt!”
-I put my hands in my forehead and shake my head.
+I put my hands on my forehead and shake my head.
 I still remember every single detail of this ordeal… at least while I was conscious.

-“This may sound stupid, but I really thought he liked me.”
-I say softly.
+“This may sound stupid, but I really thought he liked me,” I say softly.
 “I felt lucky and special when I got into his jeep.
 We were riding down Eastern and the sun was in my face and the wind in my hair.
 It was February—still just a little nippy outside, but very springtime in Nevada.
 He said he was taking me home.”
 Christian gently tucks a stray hair behind my ear and brushes my cheek.

-“I know this part.”
-He interrupted me.
+“I know this part,” he interrupts me.

 “You do?”
 I ask, slightly horrified, but not really surprised.

-“Yeah.”
-He says.
+“Yeah,” he says.
 “Morton told me.
 He told me why he didn’t believe you, too.”
 I laughed.

 “Do you know that while we were driving home, he called me a ‘fast ass little girl?’
 He told me that I should learn to stay out of the boys faces because none of them really wanted me when they had all of these ‘hot, rich girls to choose from.’
 He told me that I was the one who was stupid because I ‘gave it up’ to a rich kid hoping that he would fall for me and when he didn’t, I accused him of rape.
 I had nothing else to say to Stephen Morton from that day on.

 “But then I went to school the next day and that’s when the real fun started.
 They booby-trapped my locker, spread shit in my seat, threw things at me when I walked down the hall.
 I tried to tell the principal, but he was just like Stephen.
 He didn’t want to go up against the rich kids.
-That lasted for a few weeks… and then they beat me.”
-I say it so nonchalantly that it even surprised me.
-“When I woke up, there was nobody in the room.
+That lasted for a few weeks… and then they beat me,” I say it so nonchalantly that it even surprises me.
+“When I awoke, there was nobody in the room.
 Not a doctor, not a nurse, not my parents… nobody.
 I didn’t know where I was.
 I didn’t know what had happened.
 I was just in this room, alone, and in excruciating pain… and nobody was there with me.”
 I drop my head again and Christian takes my hand tightly in his.